charankumarreddy/CarND-PID-Control-Project/README.md

 2. **Differential (D) component**: Mathematically, the D component establishes linear relationship with the rate of change of problem.
 The effect of D component is in proportional to the rate of change problem from last time step to current time step.

     The derivative component uses a rate of change of error to reduce the overshoot caused by the proportional component.
-This derivative coefficient (Kd) term is used to optimize how far the car overshoots (also known as oscillation amplitude) from the reference trajectory.
+This derivative coefficient (Kd) term is used to optimize how far the car overshoots (also known as oscillation amplitude) from the reference trajectory.Check the car simulator video [here](https://youtu.be/K2X3iTDGzYM)

     The value of D component is given by the formula: αd = -Kd * d(error)/dt